Top 12 Network Analyst Skills to Put on Your Resume

 1. Cisco IOS

-Cisco IOS (Internetwork Operating System) is a proprietary operating system that runs on most Cisco routers and switches, providing a wide range of network protocols and functions for routing, switching, and network management.
+Cisco IOS (Internetwork Operating System) is the operating system that powers Cisco routers and many switches, providing a broad set of protocols and features for routing, switching, security, and management.
+Modern deployments often run IOS XE, which adds programmability and model-driven telemetry.

 Why It's Important